takenet/blip-chat-ios/README.md

     ```Objective-C
     [BlipClient openBlipThreadWithMyView:self recipientIdentifier:@"your-chatbot-identifier"];
     ```
+    Obs: In Objective-C the method name is *openBlipThreadWithMyView*

     For instance, imagine that you want to establish a new conversation between your customer and your chatbot, when your ViewController is loaded.